nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 The audio hardware in the households changes drastically and makes use of technologies like bluetooth or wireless streaming.
 This goes along with the removal of physical connectors on the audio devices.
 As a consequence it becomes harder if not impossible at the first glimpse to listen to your records on playback devices in your household.
-This project tackles this problem with the help of a docker container that creates a live internet radio stream in the local network from the current playing record.
-This internet radio stream can be consumed by any internet radio compatible device in the network.
+This project tackles the problem with the the creation of a live internet radio stream in the local network from the current playing record.
+The internet radio stream can be consumed by any internet radio compatible device in the network.
 E.g. you can add the created internet radio stream to your smart home audio system from [Sonos](https://www.sonos.com/de-de/home) or [Bose Home Audio](https://www.bose.com/en_us/products/speakers/smart_home.html) as well as